-- An additional service we offer is Puppy Imprinting for individuals or families who want to bring a puppy into their family but not the extra work puppies bring to the inital weeks in a household.
-See our Puppy Imprinting page for more details !
+- An additional service we offer is Puppy Imprinting for individuals or families who want to bring a puppy into their family but not the extra work puppies bring to the initial weeks in a household.

 - Check out our NEW Enhanced Training Program